History, tourist information, and nearby accommodation

 The Bacons had the road from Beccles to London closed to create a new landscape park.
 The park now extends to 70ha, with 3.5ha as gardens.

 Within the garden is a walled kitchen garden that dates back over two centuries, an Edwardian rose garden, colourful herb beds, an orchard, modern garden sculptures, and a Victorian greenhouse.
 In the park is a modern lake, created to celebrate the Millennium.
 North-west of the walled garden is an arboretum, developed from a 19th-century pleasure-ground wood after the wood had been damaged by the terrible storms of 1987.

-One intriguing feature at Raveningham is the Time Garden, planted according the theories expressed in Francis Bacon's Essay of Gardens.
+One intriguing feature at Raveningham is the Time Garden, planted according to the theories expressed in Francis Bacon's Essay of Gardens.
 Bacon (1561-1626) served as Lord Chancellor of England, but he was also a philosopher and scientist.
 In 1625, just the year before his death, Bacon wrote a short essay on garden design in which he made the case for a formal enclosed garden typical of those found in early 17th century Italian and Northern European gardens.

 Another unusual feature is the Stumpery, created with the upturned stumps of uprooted trees, so that the tangle of roots create sculptures.